Published on November 9, 2021

 It’s important to remember that while the college coaches are evaluating you, you should be doing the same for your own process.
 You are not only interviewing the coach, you have an opportunity to see the college through the coach’s perspective.

 The recruiting process is your opportunity to learn as much as possible, so you can visualize your college experience.
 The college you choose will be where you live for potentially four to five years and you want to be pretty sure that you will be happy there, even if something happened and you couldn’t play sports.
 While getting to know the athletic program and coaches is very important, so is learning about all the college has to offer.

 It will be important to have your questions ready and available before your conversations.

 Now that you’ve compiled your list of questions for potential coaches…wondering what questions you might have to answer?
-Read about the follow-up questions coaches will be asking in Honest Game’s “How to Talk to College Coaches – Part 2”.
+Read about the follow-up questions coaches will be asking in Honest Game’s “How To Talk To College Coaches – Anticipating Questions from Coaches“.

 By Courtney Sakellaris, Honest Game Senior Manager of District Success & Educational Programs

 A former High School Athletic Director with more than 14 years of experience, Courtney has guided thousands of student-athletes through the NCAA and NAIA college eligibility and athletic recruiting process.